-Exotic guitar scales are good to add some new flavors to your music.
-Below is a selection of scales from different parts of the world.
+Exotic guitar scales are great to add some new flavor to your music.
+In this lesson, you will learn 11 scales from different parts of the world.
+You will also learn how to practice these scales and get an introduction to Indian music for guitar (ragas).
 Each scale is in the key of A and comes with scale formulas and charts.

 This Arabian scale is an octatonic minor scale (it has 8 notes).
 It is the same scale as the diminished scale.